brandcm/Archaic_Splicing/scripts/other_scripts/README.md

 - count_archaic_spliceosome_missense_variants.sh does the same as the above script for each archaic genome.

 - format_*_refs.sh formats the data from the fixed and introgressed reference allele sets for input to SpliceAI.
-These scripts require that individual autosomal FASTAs for hg19 have been downloaded in the "new_reference" directory before running the scripts.
+These scripts require that individual autosomal FASTAs for hg19 have been downloaded in the "new_reference" directory (or edit the path in the script to where such files can be found) before running the scripts.
 See [this repo](https://github.com/brandcm/add_variants_to_FASTA) for how to easily do this.

 - isoform_builder.py assesses the effect of a SAV on the resulting transcript/protein.
 It requires six arguments: 1) a chromosome lengths file formatted as a tab-delimited two column file with the chromosome name (e.g., "chr1") in the first field and length in the second field, 2) an exon coordinates file in BED format, 3) a FASTA file for the reference genome, 4) a file with 1-based translation start coordinates from a GFF, 5) a tab-delimited variants file containing the chromosome, 1-based variant position, reference allele, alternate allele, gene name, and the eight SpliceAI outputs, and 6) an output file name.